 A series of referees in the last round decided against the majority’s opinion.
 Many people do not understand why referee Robert Jones did not give Leeds a penalty in the 2-5 loss to Brentford, in the situation where Aaron Hickey (apparently) fouled Crysencio Summerville in the penalty area.

-Maxwel Cornet’s late equalizer for West Ham in the 1-2 defeat to Chelsea was also denied by referee Andy Madley because the referee thought that Jarrod Bowen had fouled Edouard Mendy.
+Maxwel Cornet’s late equalizer for West Ham in the 1-2 defeat to Chelsea was also denied by Andy Madley because the referee thought that Jarrod Bowen had fouled Edouard Mendy.

 Statistics on the number of cards